-For this study, you and your parent / guardian will need to attend two visits, one at the beginning of the study and one after one year.
+For this study, you and your parent/guardian will need to attend two visits, one at the beginning of the study and one after one year.

-At both visits, a researcher will ask you and your parent /guardian some questions about you and will look at your records to see the results of tests that you have had on different parts of your body.
+At both visits, a researcher will ask you and your parent/guardian some questions about you and will look at your records to see the results of tests that you have had on different parts of your body.

-We will then perform clinical assessments, taking of blood samples (approximately 2 tablespoons of blood), a series of muscle function tests and we will then ask you and your parents / guardian some questions about how you are doing and any medicines you are taking.
-For these visits, you will come to the Newcastle Clinical Research Facility at Royal Victoria Infirmary.
-Muscle function tests measure how you walk, the distance you can walk in 10 seconds, how you move in general (for example doing squats or standing up from a chair) and will take about 30 minutes per participant.
-Both visits will also include Magnetic Resonance Imaging (MRI) scans, which will be performed at the Newcastle Magnetic Resonance Centre.
+We will then perform an MRI (Magnetic Resonance Imaging) clinical assessment, taking blood samples (approximately 2 tablespoons of blood), and a series of muscle function tests and we will then ask you and your parents/guardian some questions about how you are doing and any medicines you are taking.
+For these visits, you will come to the Newcastle Magnetic Resonance Centre to perform the MRI, and to the Newcastle Clinical Research Facility at the Royal Victoria Infirmary, for the blood samples and a physio assessment.